ShlokVFX/100-days-cuda/Day 25/Readme.md

-Below is an outline of answers to each of the technical questions, along with detailed explanations and examples where appropriate.

----

 ## **CUDA and GPU Architecture**

 ### 1. Explain how the L1TEX cache combines texture and data caching.
 How does this affect occupancy?